Lopastudio/MorseCodeTutor/README.md

 ---

 ## Usage
-Just install the application according
+Just install the application according to the **SETUP** paragraph.

 ---

 ## License
 >You can check out the full license [here](https://github.com/Lopastudio/MorseCodeTutor/blob/master/LICENSE)

-This project is licensed under the terms of the **MIT** license.
+This project is licensed under the terms of the **APACHE 2:0** license.